communitybridge/docs/corporate-cla-console/manage-organization.md

 # Manage Organization

 Only organization administrators can edit and update organization information.
-You are entitled as organization administrators if your are:
+You are entitled as organization administrators if you are:

 * Added by another administrator
-* CLA manager of the organization
 * Primary contact for the organization
+* The first CLA Manager assigned when the company was created (if no other organization administrator exists)

 Organization Profile displays the following sections: